Components

 Class for stacked edges.
 They are just like

-.
-When doing this, all edges of the stacked nodes must be kept, since they have the information regarding the nodes’ neighbours, which will be used when :func: unbinding <unbind> the stack.- Parameters
+Edgesbut used when stacking a collection of nodes into aStackNode.
+When doing this, all edges of the stacked nodes must be kept, since they have the information regarding the nodes’ neighbours, which will be used when :func: unbinding <unbind> the stack.- Parameters:

 edges (list[Edge]) – List of edges (one from each node that is being stacked) that are attached to the equivalent of